Software Tools for Data Analysis

 • Review of Questions from Pre-Assign #02

-• Introduction to GitHub pages
+• Introduction to Git and GitHub pages

 • How to ask for help